Cork This! Winery Located in Historic Montgomery, Tx ~ Images

 To make sure Cork This! is open on Sundays, call ahead at this number: (936) 597-4030.

-To make arrangements for business meetings, catered dinners or other events, call them or check their website at www.corkthiswinery.com.
+To make arrangements for business meetings, catered dinners or other events just give them a call.

 The food being delicious, we inquired if they also did the cooking and the answer was negative.
-Both ladies kiddingly said that they did not want their husband's to expect gourmet meals coming from their hands...so they make frequent and good use of local caterers.
+Both ladies jokingly said that they did not want their husband's to expect gourmet meals coming from their hands so they make frequent and good use of local caterers.

 Also sampled by my husband and me was their Barbera and Syrah wines.